jamesshore/quixote/docs/descriptors.md

 Stability: 2 - Unstable
 ```

 Descriptors for the position and size of an element are available on [`QElement`](QElement.md) instances.
-These descriptors include padding and borders (if any), but not margins.
+The values of these descriptors include padding and borders (if any), but not margins.

 * `top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The top edge of the element.
 * `right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The right edge of the element.